rubin55/website/_posts/2023-07-31-running-arch-linux-on-the-framework-laptop-13.md

 Basically, [download](https://archlinux.org/download/) the ISO and follow the [installation guide](https://wiki.archlinux.org/title/Installation_guide).
-I opted to use `systemd-boot` as boot manager and `NetworkManager` as my network configuration tooling.
+I opted to use `systemd-boot` as boot manager and `systemd-networkd` as my network configuration tooling.

 ### Additional kernel parameters I use